remdragon/email_proto/README.md

 Download from [here](https://github.com/remdragon/email_proto)?

-**NOTE**: The reference trio implementations required that you install trio `pip install trio`, but this isn't a strict dependency, in case you want to use a different i/o backend.
+**NOTE**: The reference trio implementation requires that you install trio `pip install trio`, but this isn't a strict dependency, in case you want to use a different i/o backend.

-(Hopefully this can get hosted on pip somebody)
+(Hopefully this can get hosted on pip someday)

 ## Usage